 Muscle building is a general term used to describe muscular hypertrophy.
 Hypertrophy occurs within muscle tissues when a muscle fiber is damaged (due to microscopic tears in the fibers) due to small traumas from planned and systematic overloading resistance (this is different than muscle tears and strains, which are NOT good).

-At the root of hypertrophy training is something referred to training volume, which has been repeatedly shown to be one of the most important factors to consider when looking to develop more muscle tissue.
+At the root of a strength-hypertrophy cycle is something referred to training volume, which has been repeatedly shown to be one of the most important factors to consider when looking to develop more muscle tissue.
 If a lifter does not do enough training volume to challenge the homeostasis within the body, the lifter will not succeed in their efforts to gain (and keep gaining) muscle.
 Therefore, as coaches and trainers we can calculate training volume by using the below equation:

 Total Training Volume =